 Cable Chain Stitch

-Cable Chain Stitch is a variation of chain stitch and also known as cable stitch.
+Cable Chain Stitch is a variation of chain stitch and is also known as cable stitch.
 It is an easy member of the chain stitch family.
-And it is worked in a similar manner to basic chain stitch but with an added step of twisting the thread around the needle after each chain loop.
+And it is worked in a similar manner to a basic chain stitch but with an added step of twisting the thread around the needle after each chain loop.
 The extra loop between chain stitches creates a link between the chains.

 The sample above is an experimental piece of Cable Chain stitch worked in a variety of unusual threads.
 Unusual in the sense that they are threads embroiderers would not necessarily normally select.
 The top is hand-dyed crochet cotton that is the same thickness as cotton perle#5.
 Second down is a fine knitting yarn.
 The dark blue line in the middle of the sample is also a knitting yarn.
 The line of stitching second from the bottom is hand-dyed crochet cotton.
-The bottom line is a knitting cotton.
+The bottom row is worked in knitting cotton.

 How to work Cable Chain Stitch